EDITORS AND ASSESSMENT SERVICES

 - Developmental editing (also known as content or substantive editing) focuses on structure, style, and content.
 The editor flags specific problems–structural difficulties, poor pacing, plot or thematic inconsistencies, stiff dialogue, undeveloped characters, stylistic troubles, flabby writing.
-The editor him/herself may rewrite the ms. to fix these problems, or may provide notations and detailed advice so the author can address them.

 - Line editing.
 Editing at the sentence level, focusing on paragraph and sentence structure, word use, dialogue rhythms, etc., with the aim of creating a smooth prose flow.

 - Copy editing.
 Correction of common errors (grammar, spelling, punctuation), incorrect usages, logic lapses, and continuity problems.

 - Proofreading.
 Checking for typos, spelling/punctuation errors, formatting mistakes, and other minor mechanical problems.

 Editing terminology is fluid.
 Some editors define the above terms differently, or use different terminology.
 Others simply provide “light”, “medium”, and “heavy” editing–light being on the order of copy editing, medium and heavy being some combination of line and content editing.
 It’s important, before hiring an editor, that you’re clear on exactly what services they provide.